couetilc/react-social-icons/CONTRIBUTING.md

    directory and set the filename to the  same name as the social network's domain name.
 Set the property `path` to the copied value from Step 6.
 Set the property `color` to the social network's brand color.
-8. Commit your changes and preview the new icon by running `npm start` and visiting `http://localhost:1234` in your web browser.
-Once you're happy with the result, create a PR against master at https://github.com/couetilc/react-social-icons, where it will be reviewed and merged.
+8. Commit your changes and preview the new icon by running `pnpm start` and visiting the URL printed by Vite (usually `http://localhost:5173`).
+Once you're happy with the result, create a PR against main at https://github.com/couetilc/react-social-icons, where it will be reviewed and merged.
 Thank you for contributing!